flowground/amazonaws-com-eks-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeleteCluster
-### <p>Deletes the Amazon EKS cluster control plane. </p> <note> <p>If you have active services in your cluster that are associated with a load balancer, you must delete those services before deleting the cluster so that the load balancers are deleted properly.
+<blockquote><p>Deletes the Amazon EKS cluster control plane. </p> <note> <p>If you have active services in your cluster that are associated with a load balancer, you must delete those services before deleting the cluster so that the load balancers are deleted properly.
 Otherwise, you can have orphaned resources in your VPC that prevent you from being able to delete the VPC.
-For more information, see <a href="http://docs.aws.amazon.com/eks/latest/userguide/delete-cluster.html">Deleting a Cluster</a> in the <i>Amazon EKS User Guide</i>.</p> </note>
+For more information, see <a href="http://docs.aws.amazon.com/eks/latest/userguide/delete-cluster.html">Deleting a Cluster</a> in the <i>Amazon EKS User Guide</i>.</p> </note></blockquote>

 #### Input Parameters
 * `name` - _required_